ankane/practical-search/README.md

 ### Queries

+First, choose how to define conversions. [todo: explain more]

 - Quick: top n queries ordered by conversion rate asc
 - Better: use Wilson score for lowest max conversion rate, as it balances volume and conversion rate

 ```
 Wilson score, k = searches - conversions, n = searches
 ```

+Look at:

+- conversion rate
+- time to result
+- average position

 Tag why queries are bad: